OpenPj/alfresco-process-services-project-sdk/README.md

  * Activiti App Swagger Client (`activiti-app-swagger-client`): generate the APS Java Swagger client
  * Activiti App Overlay Docker (`activiti-app-overlay-docker`): put your overlayed WAR into the APS Docker container
  * Activiti App Integration Tests (`activiti-app-integration-tests`): integration tests based on the Java Swagger client

+## Capabilities
  * Full support of Arm64 CPUs (Apple Silicon M1) with native Docker containers and a transparent Maven profile

-Running Docker will also create volumes for each storage component (contentstore, db and ElasticSearch) for making the development approach in APS consistent and reliable.
+ * Running Docker will also create persistent volumes for each storage component (contentstore, db and ElasticSearch) for making the development approach in APS consistent and reliable

 # Prerequisites
- * OpenJDK 11.0.5
+ * OpenJDK 11
  * Apache Maven 3.8.4
  * Docker (optional)
- * A valid APS license installed in your development environment `<USER_HOME>/.activiti/enterprise-license` (for development purpose)
- * A valid Aspose license installed in your development environment `<USER_HOME>/.activiti/enterprise-license` (for development purpose)
+ * For running unit tests: valid  _activiti.lic_  and  _Aspose.Total.Java.lic_  in `<USER_HOME>/.activiti/enterprise-license`
+ * For integration tests and building containers: valid  _activiti.lic_  and  _Aspose.Total.Java.lic_  in `activiti-app-overlay-docker/src/main/docker/license`
  * Access to the Alfresco Nexus Repositories (credentials provided by Alfresco)
  * Configure your Maven servers settings.xml with credentials for these repositories: